3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 eliminates the need to learn any new skill to design levels.
 This allows individuals who are interested in learning about game design to complete initial projects faster and more quickly evaluate how they feel about the field of videogame design in general.
-By using blocks to design levels rather than writing code or using a drag-and-drop interface, people with underdeveloped computer skills can engage in videogame design.
-The modularity and extendability of our plugin allows for future additions to create a fully-fledged level creation toolkit for the Unity game engine.
+Finally, our tool makes game design more accessible to those who would otherwise not be able to develop videogames via traditional means.
+By using blocks to design levels rather than writing code or using a two-dimensional drag and drop interface, people with underdeveloped computer skills can engage in videogame design.
+This means that young children, elderly, and those lacking finer motor skills would be able to play levels of their own creation.

 ## Personal Motivations